Digital Video: Agents Adams, Cacy, Caruth, Joseff, Martin, Savage, Schackman, Shafer, Slocum, Winckler

 Agent Nicholson’s pre-mission shot from Brooklyn Bridge Park

-We were excited to see what kind of reactions we would get from the regular people on the bridge who encountered our giant single file line, but very few people saw us.
+We were excited to see what kind of reactions we would get from the regular people on the bridge who encountered our giant single file line, but I’m not sure if anyone saw us.
 The weather was just too awful for any sane person to be outside.
-In retrospect, this was probably a good thing.
+In retrospect this was probably a good thing.
 We didn’t need anyone else on this bridge, and we certainly didn’t need any bikers whizzing by us.

 It took much longer than expected to get everyone in place, but most of the participants managed to have lots of fun despite the conditions.
 Many came alone and made friends with the people standing next to them.
 There were even a few “missed connections” posted on our site and on Craigslist the next day.
 Strangers and friends alike made the best of this ridiculous adventure.